Manufacturing Cybersecurity

 • End-product compromise: In certain cases of breaches occurring, alterations may be made in certain parameters of machines or systems that ultimately manifest as unreliable automation, quality compromises, the occurrence of defects, or even the inclusion of compromised programming into devices.
 Such attacks also include the ability to change or hide data related to these activities, such that abnormalities go unnoticed.
 These cases can have a very significant impact on high-reliability connected products, the operation of which could be compromised in the field due to a vulnerability introduced during manufacturing.

-The more “digital” the factory becomes, the more significant the consequences of any attack.
+The more “digital” the factory becomes, the more significant the consequences of any cybersecurity threat or attack in the manufacturing industry.
 Most manufacturing operations cannot operate efficiently without a significant degree of software-based automation, associated with machines themselves, as well as MES and other upper-level manufacturing software, as well as local IT and enterprise business systems.
 In order to maintain security and responsibility, care must be taken not only in the choice of vendors of commercial solutions, but also any additional work that has been required, including third-party middleware or software internally developed without secure development procedures in place.

 IT Perspective: Standard Risks